Disc Golf Discs for Women 101

 Discraft Soft Magnet, Pro D

 I mention 2 of the most popular Disc Golf disc companies, Innova and Discraft primarily throughout this article.
-These are the discs I know and have thrown while learning myself.
-That said there are many more companies that have come along in the past few years.
-Gateway and Millenium are two I can think of off hand.
+These are the discs I know and have thrown over the years while learning myself.
+That said there are many more companies that have come along since then … Latitude 64, Prodigy, and Dynamic Discs are a few I can think of off hand.

-Have you found a disc from a company other than Innova or Discraft that you feel make a good fit for beginning women players?
+Have you found a disc that you feel makes a good fit for beginning women players?

 Do you have additional advice to share?
 Let us know.